KxSystems/docs-v1/docs/interfaces/c-client-for-q.md

 ## The K object structure

 The q types are all encapsulated at the C level as _K objects_.
-Recall that k is the low-level language underlying the q language.
+(Recall that k is the low-level language underlying the q language.)
-K objects are all instances of the following structure (note this is technically defining K objects as pointers to the `k0` structure but we'll conflate the terms and refer to K objects as the actual instance).
+K objects are all instances of the following structure (note this is technically defining K objects as pointers to the `k0` structure but we’ll conflate the terms and refer to K objects as the actual instance).

 - for V3.0 and later
 ```c